MIxS-MInAS/MIxS-MInAS.github.io/README.md

 ## Local Development Notes

-Requires `mkdocs-material` theme to be installed `pip install mkdocs-material mkdocs-table-reader-plugin mkdocs-section-index`.
-See `.github/workflows/ci.yml` for latest used on production website if in doubt.
+Requires `mkdocs-material` theme to be installed `pip install mkdocs-material mkdocs-table-reader-plugin mkdocs-section-index mkdocs-git-revision-date-localized-plugin`.
+See `.github/workflows/ci.yml` for latest used on production website if in doubt, or refer to `environment.yml` for a conda environment.

 To update the rendered tables on the `docs/drafts.md` page: